Azure-Samples/media-services-v3-dotnet/README.md

 products:
   - azure
   - azure-media-services
-description: "The samples in this repo show how to encode, package, protect, analyze your videos with Azure Media Services v3 using .NET 6.0 SDK.
+description: "The samples in this repo show how to encode, package, and protect with Azure Media Services v3 using .NET 6.0 SDK.
 You also learn how to perform live ingest in order to broadcast your events."
 ---

 # Azure Media Services v3 samples using .NET 6.0

 This project is part of the Azure Media Services API samples.
 For more information and links to more samples, see [Azure Media Services](https://media.microsoft.com).

-The samples in this repo show how to encode, package, protect your videos with Azure Media Services v3 using [.NET 6.0 SDK](https://dotnet.microsoft.com/download).
-The repo also contains samples that demonstrate how to analyze videos and perform live ingest in order to broadcast your events.
+The samples in this repo show how to encode, package, live stream, and protect your videos with Azure Media Services v3 using [.NET 6.0 SDK](https://dotnet.microsoft.com/download).

 The default authentication is done using a Service Principal.
 It is possible to switch to interactive authentication by setting the boolean 'UseInteractiveAuth' to true in the samples.